chris-coyne/job-scraping-pipeline/README.md

 **Snowflake Connection to S3 Bucket**
 - Created an S3 integration in snowflake
 - Updated IAM role trust relationship for snowflake
-- Created an external stage in snowflake for the S3 integration
+- Created an external stage in snowflake for the S3 integration - pointed to raw schema since that is only schema ingesting from Snowflake

 **DBT Setup**
 - Created python env dbt_env